polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 ## The gory details

-At the heart of Hyperlambda is the **[eval]** slot, this slot is responsible for executing your lambda object, and it follows a couple of simple rules.
+At the heart of Hyperlambda is the **[eval]** slot.
+This slot is responsible for executing your lambda object and follows a couple of simple rules.
 All nodes starting with a _"."_ will be ignored, and **[eval]** will not try to raise these nodes as signals.
 This has two benefits.

 1. You can create _"hidden"_ slots, that are only accessible from C#.
 2. You can use nodes starting with _"."_ as data nodes, separating function invocations from data.

 **[eval]** makes Hyperlambda _"super functional"_ in nature.
-Below is an example of a Hyperlambda piece of code, that illustrates this, by adding a _"callback"_ lambda object to its POP3 fetch emails slot, which will be invoked once for each available email on your POP3 server.
+Below is an example of a Hyperlambda piece of code, that illustrates this, by adding a _"callback"_ lambda object to its POP3 fetch emails slot that will be invoked once for each available email on your POP3 server.

 ```
 /*